iconix/iconix.github.io/_posts/2018-07-21-bias-and-space.md

 ## Playing in VAE latent space

-I spent some quality time this week with the wonderfully interactive and engaging [World Models](https://worldmodels.github.io/) project from David Ha and Jürgen Schmidhuber.
-It is really impressive to see such an interactive site accompany a [paper](https://arxiv.org/abs/1803.10122) like this!
+I spent some quality time this week with the wonderfully engaging [World Models](https://worldmodels.github.io/) project from David Ha and Jürgen Schmidhuber.
+It is really impressive to see such an interactive post accompany a [paper](https://arxiv.org/abs/1803.10122) like this!

 I particularly enjoyed the demo that allows users to play with the latent vector `z` of a [variational autoencoder (VAE)](/dl/2018/06/29/energy-and-vae#seq2seq-vae-for-text-generation) and see how it affects the reconstruction:

 ![VizDoom VAE demo from original World Models project](/img/posts/doom-vae.gif)
 <small>_VizDoom VAE demo from original World Models project._</small>

 So I created my own **scaled-down version of this demo**!
-It features my text-based seq2seq VAE from [week 4](/dl/2018/06/29/energy-and-vae#experiments), rather than screenshots from Doom.
+It features my text-based seq2seq VAE from earlier in the program that encodes sentences from my song review dataset, rather than frames from the video game _Doom_.

 <script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.6.1/p5.min.js"></script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.6.1/addons/p5.dom.min.js"></script>